Skip to content

 1. About

 Traditional orchards are defined as being managed in a low intensity way with low inputs of fertilisers and pesticides.
-They are a much-loved part of Devon’s heritage and are often 100s of years old.
+They’re a much-loved part of Devon’s heritage and are often 100s of years old.
 Cider orchards have been especially important in Devon with locally bred Devon cider apple varieties such as Slack Ma Girdle and Tremlett’s Bitter.
-Many of Devon’s orchards are managed by community groups, see Inspiration and Find out more below.
+Many of Devon’s orchards are managed by community groups.
+See Inspiration and Find out more below.

 It’s not just the fruit trees that are important for wildlife.
 Orchards are often composed of a mosaic of different habitats in a small area which is incredibly valuable for wildlife, providing nesting sites, food and shelter.

 • Grasslands in traditional orchards are often old.
-Where they are appropriately managed (light grazing or cutting regimes which allow flowers to set seed and no artificial fertilisers) they can be rich in plants, fungi (including waxcap fungi) and other wildlife.
+Where they’re appropriately managed (light grazing or cutting regimes which allow flowers to set seed and no artificial fertilisers), they can be rich in plants, fungi (including waxcap fungi) and other wildlife.

 Traditional orchards have declined nationally due to agricultural intensification (conversion to alternative use), development and abandonment.
-The average size of remaining orchards is less than 1 hectare.
+The average size of remaining orchards is less than one hectare.

 Nationally: 24,600 ha (2008 estimate) of surviving orchards, representing a 57% decline since 1950.